5 Random Pages

 Viewed from Sandbank

-The Kilmun tea caddies or Napier's pepperpots (as they are also known locally) refers to a set of six cottages which lie on the northern shore of the Holy Loch.
+The Kilmun tea caddies refers to a set of six cottages which lie on the northern shore of the Holy Loch.
 The houses earned their nicknames as a result of the plain and uniform appearance which they presented upon completion c.
 1828.
-Originally 3-bay, 3-storey, rectangular-plan houses with steep terraced gardens towards the shore, and a narrow lane for access to the rear, with boundary walls of rubble.
+Originally 2-bay, 2-storey, rectangular-plan houses with steep terraced gardens towards the shore, boundary walls of rubble, and a narrow lane for access to the rear.

 All have been variously modified and modernised over the years, and no longer retain their original appearance.
 The houses are: